kavishj/Indian-Judicial-system-analysis/README.md

 ## Overview

+## Overview

-This project is a judicial analytics research study conducted on the **DAKSH High Court Bail Dataset**, focusing on bail adjudication patterns, judicial efficiency, backlog dynamics, and institutional variation across Indian High Courts.
+This project is a judicial analytics and legal data science study focused on understanding institutional and procedural patterns in Indian High Court bail cases through large-scale empirical analysis.
+The objective was to examine how factors such as court identity, hearing burden, legislation type, and procedural timelines influence bail outcomes, judicial delay, and backlog dynamics across jurisdictions.

-The objective is to identify measurable structural patterns in Indian High Court bail proceedings using large-scale administrative judicial data.
+The project combines exploratory data analysis, statistical inference, survival analysis, interrupted time series modelling, machine learning, and policy simulation to build interpretable and methodologically rigorous analyses of judicial processes.
+The workflow emphasizes institutional heterogeneity, temporal dynamics, and explainable modelling to identify measurable structural patterns in bail adjudication and judicial efficiency.

 ---